 Yes!
 You can always copy and paste chapters into the app, and adjust formatting in the app if needed.

 Hundreds of writers are using BetaBooks with all kinds of different software, so we're sure your format will be ok.
 But, if you are having a problem uploading your book please email us and we will help!

-Can I use fancy custom formatting or images?
+Can I use fancy custom formatting?

 No. BetaBooks limits formatting to paragraphs, italics, blockquotes, and section breaks.

 This is a carefully considered choice.
 The reason we do this is, there are innumerable devices and screen sizes out there, and it's critical that your book look nice and readable on all of them.
 More than half of readers use their phone or tablet to read on BetaBooks.
 When you do fancy formatting designed for print or wide screen monitors, it might look right on your screen but it probably won't look nice on everyone's screen.
 We've done the hard work of designing a simple manuscript format that looks professional and clean on every device.

 Keep in mind, your readers understand they're here to beta your book, not critique your choice of fonts.
 They want it to be cleanly presented and easy to read, but they don't expect it to have advanced typesetting.

 Another benefit of simplifying formatting is it helps you stay focused on writing a good story, not fussing with software :)